te222uh/MySmartGreenhouse/README.md

 ### Connecting the photoresistor

 The photoresistor sensor has two legs, from left 1-2.
+It measures light level.

 Connect pins on the photoresistor as following: